lk-geimfari/lk-geimfari.github.io/_posts/2020-07-04-the-beginning-of-the-way.md

 layout: post
 title: The beginning of the way
 date: 2020-07-04
-description: A few words about this blog and its purpose.
+description: As we all know, the best way to learn new things is by teaching others
+             and this blog is my way to learn new things.
 published: true
+comments: false
 ---

 As we all know, the best way to learn new things is by teaching others